Trump loses attempt to block congressional tax returns - ExBulletin

 Trump loses attempt to block congressional tax returns

-WASHINGTON (AP) A federal judge on Tuesday dismissed a lawsuit brought by former President Donald Trump in his attempt to prevent congressional lawmakers from obtaining his tax returns.
+WASHINGTON A federal judge on Tuesday dismissed a lawsuit brought by former President Donald Trump in an attempt to prevent congressional lawmakers from obtaining his tax returns.

 The ruling, rendered by U.S. District Judge Trevor McFadden, a former Justice Department official and appointed by Trump, found that the chairman of the House Ways and Means Committee had broad powers and the Treasury Department should provide the tax returns to the committee.